justinpombrio/synless/doc/why.md

     A poem lovely as a tree.
     - Joyce Kilmer

-**This whole project is in a pre-alpha stage.
-Even the design documents are under construction at best.
-Synless does not yet exist.**

 ## The Status Quo

 Code is normally saved as, and edited as, text.
 Why is that?